daker/blog/_posts/2013-09-14-22-15-5-devtools-features-to-help-you-debug-your-webapp.md

 title: 5 DevTools features to help you debug your WebApp
 tags: [ubuntuplanet, devtools]
 ---
-DevTools is a power tools than can developing Web easier, it has a lot of features some of them are still experimental and you need to enable them in the ```about://flags```.
+DevTools is a powerful tool than can made developing WebApp easier, it has a lot of features some of them are still experimental and you need to enable them in the ```about://flags```.

 ![Devtools](/assets/posts/devtools/devtools.png)